How can I avoid ending up in spam by doing Email Marketing?

 According to some research, two thirds of marketers do not allow their contacts to choose what type of email they intend to receive and only one third allows their interlocutors to specify how often they want to be contacted.

-As already explained, the filters implemented by e-mail service providers are not the only tools capable of transforming our correspondence into spam; the other element that can block incoming mail are the recipients themselves (customers, prospects, leads, simple contacts).
+As already explained, the filters implemented by email service providers aren't the only tools capable of turning our correspondence into spam; the other element that can block incoming mail are the recipients themselves (customers, prospects, leads, and even simple contacts).

 To avoid being rejected, marketing messages must prove their relevance and the value they can offer, and make sure that those who receive them understand it.
 So:

-• do not send promotional offers to those who have not contacted for more than eight months (after a long time we have to check if there is still an interest)
+- Do not send promotional offers to anyone we have not contacted for more than eight months (after such a long time we need to check whether there is still interest)

-• make good use of the "subject" field by using short, clear and incisive texts
+- use the "subject" field well by using short, clear and incisive texts

-There are many reasons why legitimate and even well-made email may end up in spam; that's why many companies use Marketing Automation tools for their Email Marketing campaigns in order to analyze messages, check authorizations and authentications, and avoid errors.
+There are many reasons why a legitimate, even well-crafted, email can end up in spam; that's why many businesses use marketing automation tools for their email marketing campaigns to analyze messages, verify authorization and authentication, and avoid errors.

-The good news is that sending significant and explicitly requested communications is very unlikely to be blocked.
-So instead of wasting time and energy to make sure you land happily in your inbox, you should focus on creating quality messages that interest and involve our readers.
+The good news is that by sending meaningful and explicitly requested communications, you're very unlikely to be blocked.
+So, instead of wasting time and energy making sure your email lands safely in your inbox, it's best to focus on crafting quality messages that interest and engage your readers.

 Marketing is not about the stuff you make,